 - the URL of the linked web page

 - HtmlDocument: the full content of the document including HTML formatting

 - TextDocument: the full content of the document in Text (excluding any HTML formatting)

-These fields are particularly useful if you set-up a trigger for when a document cannot be parsed.
-This way, not only can you get a real time notification when an document parsing fails, but you can also check the title and content of the document without having to log onto Parseur.
+These fields are useful if you set up a trigger for when a document cannot be parsed.
+This way, not only can you get a real time notification when a document parsing fails, but you can also check the title and content of the document without having to log onto Parseur.

 - DocumentURL: a link to the document in Parseur App.
 Useful if you have an integration where you want to be able to quickly open the app and check the document.
 This link will redirect to Parseur App and hence requires you to be authenticated with Parseur to access it.